Step through the program

 Stepping is the process of controlling step-by-step execution of the program.

-PhpStorm provides a set of stepping actions, which are used depending on your strategy (for example, whether you need to go directly to the next line or enter the methods invoked on your way there).
+PhpStorm provides a set of stepping actions, which are used depending on your strategy, such as whether you need to go directly to the next line or inspect the intermediate method calls as well.

 The stepping buttons are located on the Debug window toolbar.